tarwn/lessthandot-hugo/blogs/content/posts/2016-11-09-running-nunit-tests-from-your-code.md

 This was in a baseclass from which testclasses inherit (so you can pass some much needed parameters to them and then you just call execute and BAM! tests run.

-This however only works for &#8220;simple&#8221; tests.
+This however only works for “simple” tests.
 As soon as you start to use testcase you are in trouble and a world of much code.
-Much code means much work and I don&#8217;t like to work.
-But I don&#8217;t have too.
+Much code means much work and I don't like to work.
+But I don't have too.
 Because I can run the tests another way, with nunit.engine.

 Just nuget the NUnit.Engine package and make sure everyone of those files is in your outputfolder

 [<img src="/wp-content/uploads/2016/11/nunitengine.png" alt="nunitengine" width="184" height="184" class="alignnone size-full wp-image-4806" />][2]

-(I don&#8217;t care how you do this just make it happen, no need to kill kittens for this, but if you must).
+(I don't care how you do this just make it happen, no need to kill kittens for this, but if you must).

-I guess you don&#8217;t need the config or addins file.
+I guess you don't need the config or addins file.

 After that you can run tests with this.